 I met Julie (not her real name) about 15 years ago.
-Julie was about 37 years old and she had two children, the youngest of which was 5 years old….a little girl, named Lauren.
-Julie set an appointment to meet with me because she had numerous collection agencies calling her and was facing a few lawsuits and a recent wage garnishment.
+Julie was about 37 years old and she had two children, the youngest of whom was 5 years old little girl, named Lauren.
+Julie set an appointment to meet with me because she had numerous collection agencies calling her and was facing a few lawsuits and recent wage garnishment.
 The source of the bills?
 Medical.

 Lauren had leukemia.
 She was doing well but the nature of the disease is to wax and wane.
 She would do better and then would get worse.
 But, her mother was going to do everything in her power to help her.
 Luckily, Julie was a registered nurse and knew exactly how to care for Lauren.
 And, she knew what she was up against too.

 Childhood leukemia, I learned, was normally very treatable (upwards of 90%) but it’s not an easy process and the emotional toll can be devastating and long-lasting.
 Lauren was always tired and suffered from infections, swollen glands, etc. She needed good care but she needed her mom most of all.
 And, Julie was an excellent mom.
 She worked full time as a nurse and had decent health insurance.
 But, when Lauren became ill and had medical episodes to deal with, she was there for her.
 She took care of her baby.